 - Complicated labour.

-- Slow growth of the fetus.
+- Slow growth of your baby.

 - Low birth weight (when born, the baby appears small).